odoo/documentation/point_of_sale/advanced/discount_tags.rst

 They allow you to scan discount barcodes.

 .. note::
-   To use discount tags you will need to use barcode scanner, you can see the documentation about it
+   To use discount tags you will need to use a barcode scanner, you can see the documentation about it
    `here <https://docs.google.com/document/d/1tg7yarr2hPKTddZ4iGbp9IJO-cp7u15eHNVnFoL40Q8/edit>`__